 What is ray tracing?
 That question just became far more relevant for PC gamers, as the new Nvidia GeForce RTX 2080, GeForce RTX 2080 Ti, and GeForce RTX 2070 are adding dedicated hardware to accelerate ray tracing.
 All of those graphics cards use Nvidia's new Turing architecture, which promises to be the most revolutionary jump in GPUs that we've seen in a long time—perhaps ever.
 Will these be the new best graphics cards when they become available, or are they priced too high?

-We'll find out soon enough, as the GeForce RTX 2080 and 2080 Ti go on sale September 20.
-Nvidia has provided in-depth information on all the technologies going into the cards in advance of the launch.
-Armed with that knowledge, here's an overview of ray tracing, rasterization, hybrid graphics, and now Nvidia's GeForce RTX cards are set to change what we can expect from our GPUs.
+That's a difficult question to answer, because even though we've reviewed the GeForce RTX 2080 Founders Edition and GeForce RTX 2080 Ti Founders Edition, we're still waiting for games that use the new hardware features.
+Nvidia has provided in-depth information on all the technologies going into the cards, and a few demos of the tech, but actual use in games will vary.
+While we wait for the ray tracing games to arrive, we've created this overview of ray tracing, rasterization, hybrid graphics, and now Nvidia's GeForce RTX cards are set to change what we can expect from our GPUs.

 A short primer on computer graphics and rasterization